lastweek/lastweek.github.io/docs/fpga/vivado.md

 been relaxed to allow for improved routing and timing results.
 Instead of routing being confined strictly to the resources owned by the Pblock, the routing footprint is expanded.

-This option is enabled by default. when this option is enabled, not all interface ports receive a partition pin.
+Note that this option is enabled by default.
+When this option is enabled,
+1) not all interface ports receive a partition pin,
+2) the RP will use routing resources outside its confined area.
+This is annonying in some way.

-When you disable this option, the implications are:
+If this option is disabled, the implications are:
 1) each interface port (per bit) receivces a partition pin,
+2) RP will only resources confined to its pblocks,
+3) the generated PR bitstream will be smaller,
-2) `hd_visual/` will not be generated.
+4) `hd_visual/` will not be generated.

+However, this option does not prevent routings from the static region from crossing RPs.

 This command is useful when you want to do some hacking about Partition Pins.